Tsunami-kun/BimanGrasp-Dataset/README.md

 ## Visualization

+First, download the release dataset and object meshes from https://github.com/Tsunami-kun/BimanGrasp-Dataset/releases, and then extract them to the root directory of the repo.

     # This outputs 3d html visualization. ckeck dataset for object names (<object_name>.npy), and use --object_name <object_name> --num <num> to visualize the <num>th pose for the object named by <object_name>.

     python visualization.py --object_name <object_name> --num <num>